New South Wales stainless steel carriage stock: Dining cars (RMS)

 Three RMS dining cars were built for the Southern Aurora service.
 Numbered 2358 through 2360 and entering service in 1962, they used more or less the standard dining car interior with a kitchen at one end and two rows of six four-seater tables either side of a central aisle, for 48 diners at any time.
 The standard Aurora consist carried up to 200 passengers, so they could nearly all be served across four sittings; additional food facilities were provided in the BCS lounge car for the balance.

-The kitchen area was about 28 ft long, plus a small staff compartment and staff bathroom at the non-dining end of the carriage.
+The kitchen area was about 28 ft long, plus a small staff compartment and staff toilet facility at the non-dining end of the carriage.
 External doors were only provided for kitchen access; passengers were expected to access the carriage from other cars, rather than directly.
 The New South Wales car weighed 43 tons, while the Victorian cars rated 44 tons because of the different bogie designs.

 Lounge cars (BCS)

 Three BCS lounge cars were initially provided for the Southern Aurora service.
 BCS2355 and 2357 were allocated to New South Wales and operated on 2BU bogies, while BCS2356 was allocated to Victoria with 2BU bogies.

 The cars had three saloon areas, provided with 27 movable chairs, 5 movable tables and 15 smokers' stands as well as some fixed lounge benches, for a total capacity of 40 passengers.
-A small kitchen area was also provided, but no bathroom facilities.
+A small kitchen area was also provided, but no toilet facilities.
 When fitted with 2BU bogies the cars were rated at 40 tons, or with 2BS bogies 39 tons.

 Roomette cars (LAN)

 Twenty LAN cars were built from 1959 to 1971.
-Cars 2323-2327 were the first built, and they were followed by 2344-2354, 2372 and 2376-2378.
+Cars 2323–2327 were the first built, and they were followed by 2344–2354, 2372 and 2376–2378.

 The first five were constructed for the Brisbane Limited Express from 1959, and the design was mostly repeated with the eleven Southern Aurora cars from 1961.
-The only difference was the arrangement of access to the bathroom and the location of the doorway for accessing the Conductor's compartment.
-The modified design was also applied to 2372, built as extra capacity for the Brisbane Limited, and 2376-2378 built to replace cars 2345, 2346 and 2350 destroyed in the 1969 Violet Town crash.
+The only difference was the arrangement of access to the toilet and the location of the doorway for accessing the Conductor's compartment.
+The modified design was also applied to 2372, built as extra capacity for the Brisbane Limited, and 2376–2378 built to replace cars 2345, 2346 and 2350 destroyed in the 1969 Violet Town crash.

 These cars used a central curved hallway with compartments either side, providing a total of 20 single-person berths.
 In daylight hours the beds would be folded away and replaced with a single lounge chair and small table.